How to Prepare for a Career Fair

 Career Fair Tips

 - Research companies – Do your homework.
 Visit the Career Development Career Fair website for a list of participants to find out in advance who will be attending the Fair.
-Visit the organization’s web sites or read current business articles to learn more about their products, missions, annual budgets, and organizational structure.
-This will enable you to ask better questions of the company representatives.
+Visit the organization’s web sites or read current business articles to learn more about their products, services, missions and organizational structure.
+This will enable you to ask better questions of the company representatives

 - Check your attitude – Be optimistic, but have realistic expectations.
 You will meet employers who are interested in hiring in your field.
 There may not be immediate vacancies, but when openings occur, the employer will think of you because of your first impression.